FrancisBanville/ms_interpreting_probabilities/README.md

 [@Poisot2015Speciesa].
 Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
-While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea].
-The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing; @Singer2012GeoMos] and discoverability [@Broom2005You].
-Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible [@Poisot2015Speciesa], including their phenotypes [@Bolnick2011WhyInt;
+While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances in neutral models [@Canard2012Emergencea; @Canard2014Empiricala].
+The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing;
-@Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory;
-@Choh2012PreRol].
+@Singer2012GeoMos] and discoverability [@Broom2005You].
+Finally, when species do come into contact, an interaction occurs only if their traits, such as their phenotypes [@Bolnick2011WhyInt; @Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory; @Choh2012PreRol], are locally compatible in that specific environment [@Poisot2015Speciesa].

 Documenting the location and timing of interactions becomes more difficult when accounting for the spatiotemporal variability of ecological interactions